Paoladevelopment/email-indexer/README.md

 ZINC_FIRST_ADMIN_USER=admin ZINC_FIRST_ADMIN_PASSWORD=Complexpass#123 docker-compose up
 ```
 _You can modify ZINC_FIRST_ADMIN_USER and ZINC_FIRST_ADMIN_PASSWORD with your own values_

-This repository contains two aplications: `enron-indexer` and `search-api`.

 ## Enron-indexer
 This app parses the raw files from the Enron Database and upload emails to a ZincZearch index.